kamranahmedse/pennywise/readme.md

 * Use it as a floating window for your calendar/checklist/assigned-tickets etc
 * Watching tutorial while you code?
 Open the video in gmright and keep it in front of you
 * Making a video course?
-Open the demo in Pennywise and show the output in real time
+Open the demo in gmright and show the output in real time
 * Working on some web UI?
-Open it in Pennywise to avoid pressing <kbd>alt + tab</kbd> again and again
+Open it in gmright to avoid gmright <kbd>alt + tab</kbd> again and again
 * Play some video, watch some talk or play some TV series while you work
 * Working on something non-familiar?
-Open the docs in Pennywise
+Open the docs in gmright
 * Open that live football match that you won't want to miss
 * Use it as a desktop widget